 Pirate Party Australia has welcomed some of the recommendations made by the Australian Law Reform Commission (ALRC) about reforming the current classification system.

-vague 'Refused Classification' label was a move in the right direction.
+label was a move in the right direction.
 Too much content is left in limbo.
-Hopefully this is a victory for common sense, and we will see less content lumped in with materials that truly deserve to be illegal, such
+Hopefully this is a victory for common sense, and we will see less content lumped in with materials that truly deserve to be illegal, such as child pornography.

 An inquiry into Australia's news media has recommended that a new press censor body be established to set and monitor journalistic standards.

 The inquiry was launched in September 2011 in the wake of Britain's phone-hacking scandal.
 The report called for a News Media Council to handle public complaints.

 The review, headed by former judge Ray Finkelstein, found that current self-regulation mechanisms did not make media organisations sufficiently accountable and said more needed to be done to bolster public confidence.

 The new council would apply to news and current affairs across print, online, radio and television.
 The inquiry said it should be funded by the government but independent of it.
 The report said:

 The establishment of a council is not about increasing the power of government or about imposing some form of censorship ...[But]...
 It is about making the news media more accountable to those covered in the news, and to the public

 The press censor would handle complaints and should have power to make a news outlet publish an apology, correction or retraction, the report said.

 Update: Bloggers to be drawn into Australian press censorship

 Bloggers whose writings receive just 41 page impressions a day could be drawn into Australian press censorship under a proposed new model of media regulation for Australia.
 The recommendation comes from the Finkelstein report.